 The French troops had broken under the impact of the gas

-attack, leaving a large gap of about 8,000 in the lines.
+attack, leaving a large gap of about 8,000 yards in the

-The 10th battalion was amongst the troops being rushed
+lines.
+The 10th battalion was amongst the troops being

-forward to plug the gap.
-With some consultation among
+rushed forward to plug the gap.
+With some consultation

-staff a counter attack was planned and the battalion was
+among staff a counter attack was planned and the battalion

-arranged with "A" Company on the right, "C" Company on the
+was arranged with "A" Company on the right, "C" Company on

-left forming the front two lines, and having been 30 yards
+the left forming the front two lines, and having been 30

-distance.
-"B" Company on the right and "D" Company on the
+yards distance.
+"B" Company on the right and "D" Company

-left forming the 3rd and 4th lines.
-They were supported by
+on the left forming the 3rd and 4th lines.
+They were

-and " not a sound was audible down the long wavering lines
+commenced and " not a sound was audible down the long

-but the soft pad of feet and the knock of bayonet
+wavering lines but the soft pad of feet and the knock of

-scabbards against thighs.
-In C.17.a, a hedge was
+bayonet scabbards against thighs.
+In C.company a hedge was

 unexpectedly encountered and the noise of breaking through